 mkdir [OPTIONS] [DIRECTORY]

-mkdir command with just a name then it will create that directory in the current working directory.
-For example
+mkdir command with just a name, it will create that directory in the current working directory.
+For example,

-mkdir command will only create a new directory in that path if all of its parents exists.
+mkdir command will only create a new directory in that path if all of its parent directories exist.

-mkdir /home/parent/old/young wont work if “parent” or “old” directories do not exist.
+mkdir /home/parent/old/young will not work if “parent” or “old” directories do not exist.